-103 % of patients assessed within 7 days of admission using HONOSCA (patient/family/carer/clinician versions) and GBO to determine their health and social functioning % of patients assessed within 7 days of admission using HONOSCA and GBO to determine their health and social functioning Annual Report Provider 2, 3, 4, 5 safe, effective responsive caring 104 Average HONOSCA (see 103 above) improvement score for patients discharged during the quarter.
+104 % of patients assessed within 7 days of admission using HONOSCA (patient/family/carer/clinician versions) and GBO to determine their health and social functioning % of patients assessed within 7 days of admission using HONOSCA and GBO to determine their health and social functioning Annual Report Provider 2, 3, 4, 5 safe, effective responsive caring 105 Average HONOSCA (see 104 above) improvement score for patients discharged during the quarter.
 Average HONOSCA improvement score for patients during the quarter.
-HONSCA should only be undertaken at a maximum of fortnightly, therefore if a discharge takes place within a fortnight there won't be a discharge HONOSCA.
-Annual Report Provider 100% 1, 2, 3, 4, 5 safe, effective responsive caring 105 % of patients who have a discharged plan agreed before admission or within 48 hours admission % of patients who have a discharged plan agreed before admission or within 24 hours admission Annual Report Provider 2, 3, 4, 5 safe, effective responsive caring 106 % of patients who receive their initial care plan (including CPA) before or within 2 weeks of admission % of patients who receive their initial care plan (including CPA) before or within 2 weeks of admission Annual report Provider 1, 2, 3, 4, 5 safe, effective responsive caring 107 % of young people prescribed antipsychotics who receive appropriate physical monitoring as per NICE recommendations. % of young people prescribed antipsychotics who receive appropriate physical monitoring Annual report Provider 1, 3, 5 safe, effective, caring as per NICE recommendations.
+HONSCA should only be undertaken at a maximum of fortnightly, therefore if a discharge takes place within a fortnight there won't be a discharge HONSCA.
+Annual Report Provider 100% 1, 2, 3, 4, 5 safe, effective responsive caring 106 % of patients who receive their initial care plan (including CPA) before or within 2 weeks of admission % of patients who receive their initial care plan (including CPA) before or within 2 weeks of admission Annual report Provider 1, 2, 3, 4, 5 safe, effective responsive caring 107 % of young people prescribed antipsychotics who receive appropriate physical monitoring as per NICE guidelines. % of young people prescribed antipsychotics who receive appropriate physical Annual report Provider 1, 3, 5 safe, effective, caring monitoring as per NICE guidelines.
 108 Percentage of eligible staff who have received clinical supervision as per Trust/organisation policy.
 Percentage of eligible staff who have received clinical supervision as per Trust/organisation policy.
-Annual report Provider / SSQD 3 3, 4, 5 safe, effective, well-led 109 Percentage of staff requiring training, who have received level 3 safeguarding children training in specialised services Percentage of staff requiring training, who have received level 3 safeguarding children training in specialised services Annual report Provider / SSQD 3 3, 4, 5 safe, effective, well-led 110 Mean length of stay for patients discharged during the quarter Mean length of stay for patients discharged during the quarter Annual report Provider 1 , 2, 3, 5 safe, effective, caring 111 Ratio of substantive staff to agency staff or bank staff during the previous quarter.
+Annual report Provider / SSQD 3, 4, 5 safe, effective, well-led 109 Percentage of staff requiring training, who have received level 3 safeguarding children training in specialised services Percentage of staff requiring training, who have received level 3 safeguarding children training in specialised services Annual report Provider / SSQD 3, 4, 5 safe, effective, well-led 110 Mean length of stay for patients discharged during the quarter Mean length of stay for patients discharged during the quarter Annual report Provider 1, 2, 3, 5 safe, effective, caring 111 Ratio of substantive staff to agency staff or bank staff during the previous quarter.
 Ratio of substantive staff to agency staff or bank staff during the previous quarter.
-Annual report Provider 1 , 2, 3, 5 safe, effective, caring 112 Care hours per patient day Care hours per patient per day Annual report Provider 1 , 2, 3, 5 safe, effective, caring Patient Experience 201 All patients receive an experience of service questionnaire.
+Annual report Provider 1, 2, 3, 5 safe, effective, caring 112 Care hours per patient day Care hours per patient per day Annual report Provider 1, 2, 3, 5 safe, effective, caring Patient Experience 201 All patients receive an experience of service questionnaire.
 All patients receive an experience of service questionnaire.
-Annual report Self- declaration 2 2, 4 effective, caring, responsive 202 All carers receive an experience of service questionnaire.
-All carers receive an experience of service questionnaire.
-Annual report Self- declaration 2 2, 4 effective, caring, responsive 203 Patient information is provided at the point of assessment.
-Patient information is provided at the point of assessment and includes details Operational Policy Self- declaration 2 2, 4 effective caring

-Structure and Process relating to: treatment the team patient involvement groups and patient self-help groups out of hours contact details/emergency number 301 There is an MDT in place with membership as per the service specification.
+Annual report Self- declaration 2, 4 effective, caring, responsive 202 All carers receive an experience of service questionnaire.
+All carers receive an experience of service Annual report Self- declaration 2, 4 effective, caring, responsive questionnaire.
+203 Patient information is provided at the point of assessment.
+Patient information is provided at the point of assessment and includes details relating to: treatment information about the team information about patient involvement groups and patient self-help groups out of hours contact details/emergency number Operational Policy Self- declaration 2, 4 effective caring Structure and Process 301 There is an MDT in place with membership as per the service specification.
 The staffing of the unit should be compliant with Royal College of Psychiatrists Quality Network for Inpatient CAMHS (QNIC) essential standards.
-The staff team will include at least: • Consultant level as well as non- consultant grade medical staff • Clinical Psychology • Nursing staff • Occupational therapist • Teaching staff • Social work • Family Therapist Staff skilled in group work • Creative therapies Operational Policy Self- declaration 1, 2, 3, 5 safe, effective responsive caring
+The staff team will include at least: Consultant level as well as non-consultant Operational Policy Self- declaration N There is an MDT in place with membership as per the service specification.
+The staffing of the unit should be compliant with Royal College of Psychiatrists Quality Network for Inpatient CAMHS (QNIC) essential standards.
+The staff team will include at least: • Consultant level as well as nonconsultant grade medical staff • Clinical Psychology • Nursing staff